-The focus of this town hall is to find answers to the question "What does racism look like in a pandemic?" and UNLV community building ideas for today and tomorrow.
-Presenters will examine ways in which structural racism has further marginalized and disadvantaged people from a myriad of identity groups and discuss the path forward to address these inequities within the UNLV campus community.
+The subject of this town hall is Understanding Anti-Racism in a Pandemic: UNLV Campus Community.
+Presenters will examine ways in which structural racism has further marginalized and disadvantaged people from a myriad of identity groups.
+Participants will also discuss a path forward to address these inequities within the UNLV campus community.

 - Keith E. Whitfield, Ph.D., UNLV President and Professor of Psychology

 - Joshua Padilla, President, Consolidated Students of UNLV (CSUN)

 - Margaret I. Campe, Ph.D., Director, Jean Nidetch CARE Center